CodysCodingCloud/Computer-Architecture-I/note csci 160.md

     - Theoperator `+` isdistributiveover `*` that is, x + (y*z) = (x + y)*(x + z).
 5. sinverse
     - ∀ x∈B, ∃ x ∈ B st. x + x' = 1 and x * x' = 0.
-6. There exist at least two elements x, y H B such that x  y.
+6. There exist at least two elements x, y ∈ B such that x != y.

 ### 2.4 Basic Theorems and Properties of Boolean Algebra